 Community and Church service

 Since returning to the US in the fall of 2003, I’ve belonged to Berkey Avenue Mennonite Fellowship in Goshen.
-For the past few years, I’ve enjoyed teaching a vibrant college-age Sunday school class along with Jan and Pete Shetler and John Roth.
+Since about 2008, I’ve enjoyed teaching a vibrant college-age Sunday school class along with Jan and Peter Shetler and John Roth.